U.S. jobless claims fall to lowest in four and half years

 A separate Labor Department report showed that overall U.S. import prices rose 1.1 percent for the second consecutive month in September, while U.S. export prices rose 0.8 percent.

-(This version of the story corrects reference to Columbus Day holiday to this week from last week.)

-Additional reporting by Gertrude Chavez-Dreyfus and Ellen Freilich in New York; Editing by Andrea Ricci and James Dalgleish
+Additional reporting by Gertrude Chavez-Dreyfus and Ellen Freilich in New York; Editing by Andrea Ricci, James Dalgleish and Lisa Shumaker